rlannon/SINx86/docs/Type Compatibility.md

 In SIN, there are fairly strict rules surrounding type compatibility in SIN due to its strongly-typed nature.
 To understand how type compatibility operates in SIN, one must first understand how SIN types are structured.

-All SIN types are composed of a *primary type,* a *width,* a *sign,* *storage and access specifiers,* and possibly a *subtype* which is itself a complete type.
+All SIN types are composed of a *primary type,* a *width,* a *sign,* *storage, variability, visibility, and layout specifiers,* and possibly a *subtype* which is itself a complete type.
 All of these factors play into whether two types are compatible.
-Further, whether types are compatible depends on the order they appear (type `A` and type `B` may be compatible like `let A = B`, but not `let B = A`); this is typically due to the variability of each type.
+Further, whether types are compatible depends on the order they appear (type `A` and type `B` may be compatible such that `let A = B` is valid, but `let B = A` is not); this is typically due to the variability of each type.

 ## Rules